victoriacheng15/website/docs/books/atomic-habits.md

 ## Chapter 2

-Changing habits is challenging for two reasons, 1)we try to change the wrong thing and we try to change our habits in the wrong way.
+Changing habits is challenging for two reasons, 1)we try to change the wrong thing, and we try to change our habits in the wrong way.

-Three layers of behavior change:
+Three layers of behaviour change:

 - First: change your outcomes
   - Like change result: weight loss, publish books, etc